ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

     even if an unassigned_drones dictionary is included.

     .. csv-table::
-        :header: "latitude", "longitude", start time,finish time
+        :header: "latitude", "longitude","start time","finish time"

-        -37.81,144.97,0,80000
+        -37.81,144.97,5,8

+    Where start and finish time are in hours.
 Note that it is possible to enter "inf" to indicate an infinite end time.

 * boundary_polygon_file